Android-for-Python/Android-for-Python-Users/README.md

 	buildozer android deploy run logcat
 ```

-- If Buildozer was run on a virtual machine, such as WSL or Colab, copy the `.apk` to a desktop OS, and use adb to install the app (For details on installing and using adb [see Appendix A](#appendix-a--using-adb)). e.g.:
+- If Buildozer was run on a virtual machine, such as WSL or Colab, copy the `.apk` to a desktop OS, and use adb to install the app (For details on installing and using adb [see Appendix A](#appendix-a--using-adb)).

 ```
 	adb install -r myapp-0.1-arm64-v8a-debug.apk